Help with childcare costs

 If you already get help with childcare costs from Universal Credit or tax credits, opening a Tax-Free Childcare account will stop all your benefits payments, not only those for childcare.

-If you're not sure if you will be better off using Tax-Free Childcare or State benefits, you may want to speak to an independent adviser on benefits at Advice LocalOpens in a new window
+If you’re not sure whether using Tax-Free Childcare or your benefits would be better for you, speak to an independent adviser on benefits at Advice LocalOpens in a new window

-To qualify, a parent or parents normally need to:
+To qualify, typically, one or both parents need to:

-• Be working and have children under 12 – or under 17 if your child has a disability.
-They stop being eligible on 1 September after the child’s 11th birthday.
-Adopted children qualify, but foster children don’t
+- be employed and have children under the age of 12 (or under 17 if your child has a disability).
+But they are no longer eligible from 1 September after the child's 11th birthday.
+Adopted children are eligible, but foster children are not.

-• Have no more than £100,000 adjusted net income per year, per parent.
-Find out more about adjusted net income at GOV.UK
+- have no more than £100,000 adjusted net income per year, per parent.
+You can learn more about adjusted net income at GOV.UKOpens in a new window

-• Be employed or self-employed.
-If you or your partner are on maternity, paternity or adoption leave you might still qualify.
-You can apply if you’re starting or re-starting work within the next 31 days.
+- be employed or self-employed.
+But if you or your partner are on maternity, paternity, or adoption leave, you may still qualify.
+You can also apply if you are starting or restarting work within the next 31 days.

-Do you have caring responsibilities, or are ill or disabled and so not able to work?
-Then you’ll still qualify for a childcare account if one parent is in work and the other isn’t able to work and receives any of the following benefits:
+If you have caring responsibilities, are ill, or disabled and unable to work, you can still qualify for a childcare account if one parent is working and the other is unable to work and receives any of the following benefits:

-Others, such as grandparents or family friends, can also pay into the account.
+Other people, such as grandparents or family friends, can also contribute to the childcare account.

 You apply online by setting up a childcare account at GOV.UKOpens in a new window

-If your circumstances haven’t changed, you can simply confirm this.
-If they have changed, the government will re-run the eligibility checks.
+If your circumstances haven’t changed, just simply confirm this.
+If your situation has changed, the government will recheck if you’re still eligible.

 Are you entitled to 15 or 30 hours of help with childcare costs?